-As one of the world’s largest diversified resource companies, we recognise climate change science as set out by the United Nations and are proud of the role we play in supporting the transition to a low-carbon economy.
+As one of the world’s largest globally diversified natural resource companies, we have a key role to play in the global transition to a low carbon economy.

-What is Glencore’s position on climate change?
+Our position on climate change1

-The world requires a global transformation of energy, industrial and land-use systems to achieve these goals.
-As one of the largest diversified natural resource companies in the world, we can support the achievement of the goals by producing, trading and supplying the metals and minerals that are essential to the transition to a low-carbon economy and to meeting the needs of everyday life.
+Our business enables us to support the delivery of these goals by producing, recycling, marketing and supplying transition metals and minerals that are essential to the shift to a low-carbon economy and to meeting the needs of everyday life.

 Our climate change commitments

-Climate change strategy
+Climate change governance

 Climate change disclosure

 Through regular, clear and accurate disclosure of our actions to reduce emissions, we can support the understanding of our performance and progress, as well as set out how policy and technology developments create opportunities and risks for our portfolio.

 We engage with a broad range of stakeholders on climate-related topics, recognising their interest in our contribution to climate change mitigation and the exposure of our business to various climate-related risks and opportunities.